antvis/G2/site/docs/manual/whats-new/new-version-features.en.md

 chart.render();
 ```

-Want your chart split by gender?
+Want to split the chart by gender?

 ```js | ob { autoMount: true }
 import { Chart } from '@antv/g2';